StaszekKon/ETLwithPython/README.md

 + Data is downloaded via API https://api.nbp.pl from NBP.
 + Then the EUR exchange rate is transformed.
 + The transformed data are loaded into the sqlite database.
-+ Tests of  methods - functions were performed using the pytest tool.
++ Tests of  methods - functions were performed using the pytest tool (command in terminal pytest -v or  python -m pytest).

 ## Tools used: